-- Any subject has the right to withdraw from the study at any time. - Any subject who has objective evidence of definitive CLL progression while receiving study treatment should be withdrawn from the study treatment. - Any subject whose medical condition substantially changes after entering the study should be carefully evaluated by the investigator in consultation with the Gilead Sciences medical monitor.
-Such subjects should be withdrawn from study treatment if continuing would place them at risk.

-- Any subject who becomes pregnant or begins breastfeeding should be removed from study treatment. - Any subject who becomes significantly noncompliant with study drug administration, study procedures, or study requirements should be withdrawn from study treatment in circumstances that increase risk or substantially compromise the interpretation of study results. - Any subject for whom the blind is intentionally broken by the subject or the study site should discontinue study treatment. - The investigator, in consultation with the Gilead Sciences medical monitor, may withdraw any subject from the study treatment, if, in the investigator's opinion, it is not in the subject's best interest to continue. - Gilead Sciences, relevant regulatory agencies, or IRB/IECs may request discontinuation of the study at any time. - If allowed by local regulations, Gilead Sciences may transition subjects from study treatment to commercial drug supply when GS-1101 becomes commercially available in the country where the subject is living.
+- Any subject has the right to discontinue study drug at any time. - Any subject who has objective evidence based on IRC review of definitive CLL progression will discontinue study drug. - Any subject unable to tolerate a second rechallenge with protocol-described, dose-modified idelalisib at Dose Level -1 (see Section 5.2) should discontinue study drug. - Any subject who becomes pregnant or begins breastfeeding should discontinue study drug. - Any subject who becomes significantly noncompliant with study drug administration, study procedures, or study requirements should discontinue study drug. - Any subject for whom the blind is intentionally broken by the subject or the study site should discontinue study drug. - The investigator, in consultation with the Gilead Sciences medical monitor, may discontinue study drug, if, it is not in the subject's best interest to continue. - If allowed by local regulations, Gilead Sciences may transition subjects from study drug to commercial drug supply when idelalisib becomes commercially available in the country where the subject is living.